retinotopic/GoChat/README.md

-# GoChat
-Room-based chat for 2 people app
+Chat app both for group rooms for many people and for private conversations between 2 people